 Objective reality has nothing to do with it

-I’ve always been naturally slim and whenever I expressed out loud my disgust with my body, I would be met with objection.
+I’ve always been naturally slim and whenever I expressed out loud my disgust with my body, I would often be met with objection.
 “What?
 How can you think that?
 You’re so skinny!”
 But it didn’t matter what people said or what was true.
-What mattered at that time was how I felt.
+What mattered was how I felt.
 I felt like my body had let me down and was deeply flawed.
 It was too big in the wrong places and too small in others.
 If other people realised the truth, they would find me repulsive and their protestations that I had nothing to worry about only reinforced my belief that it wojuld be catastrophic if they could see the truth.
-My body wasn’t good enough.
-I wasn’t good enough.
-When I look back at photos of the times when I felt this way, I see someone who looks healthy and beautiful in her own unique way.
+My body wasn’t good enough and I wasn’t good enough.
+When I look back at photos of the times when I strongly felt this way, I see someone who looks healthy and beautiful in her own unique way.
 From the place I am now, I want to go back and help her to see what I see.
 I would love to have that body now that I thought was so vile at the time!

 No one on the outside can fix it

 Our relationship to how we look is complicated.
-It’s made up of so many layers of beliefs we’ve created over a lifetime: The meanings we’ve given to things that have been said and a misplaced emphasis on the external.
+It’s made up of so many layers of beliefs that we’ve created over a lifetime: The meanings we’ve given to things that have been said and a misplaced emphasis on the external and comparison with others.
 At this time of year when your inbox is screaming with exhortations to lose weight, get fit and improve yourself it can be overwhelming.
 But there is another way, and it doesn’t mean giving up on being the best and most vibrant version of yourself.

 It’s not shit or bust